ABE 199 CHP: Water in a Global Environment, Prasanta Kalita, Ph.D.

 Do you want to change the world?
 Are you passionate about addressing homelessness, sexual violence, or environmental problems?
 Do you volunteer or make donations to charities?
 Want to create new solutions to social problems?
 Much of this happens in the nonprofit sector, yet most people know little about it.
 The nonprofit sector, also called the non-governmental or voluntary sector, employs around 10% of the US workforce and covers nearly 9% of all wages and salaries in the US economy.
 Nonprofit organizations meet needs not covered by business or government, provide many important resources that help people in need, and greatly enrich our lives through the arts.
 This course provides a general overview of the benefits and challenges of this critical sector.

-*This course satisfies the general education credit for Social Sciences*
+*This course satisfies the General Education credit for Social and Behavioral Sciences: Social Science*

-Instructor: Professor Lough earned his BS in Sociology, his MSW from Brigham Young University, and his PhD from the Brown School at Washington University.
+Instructor: Benjamin Lough is Professor of Social Work and Business Administration, and is the Director of Social Innovation in the Gies College of Business.
+He earned the BS in Sociology and the MSW from Brigham Young University, and the PhD from the Brown School at Washington University.
 Dr. Lough has extensive international research and practice experience, having worked as a Senior Researcher and Resident Consultant to the United Nations in Germany, a Foreign Expert in the People’s Republic of China, an independent consultant to the Department of Human and Social Services of American Samoa, and program evaluator for the Foundation for International and Community Assistance in Armenia and the Republic of Georgia.
 In addition to considerable research and teaching experience, Dr. Lough also worked as a clinical social worker.